-Tony, a long-term investor, who has a stock he is willing to sell if it rises 8%, uses the covered strategy to target this selling price and to bring in 4.8% cash income over 108 days if the call expires unassigned.
-Either way – assigned and selling the stock, or unassigned and keeping the stock – Tony will feel he has “won.”
-Tony must realize that, by writing calls against his stock position, he may miss out on potential price appreciation above the strike price.
+Tony, has a stock he is willing to sell if it rises 8%, uses the covered call strategy to target this selling price and to bring in 4.8% cash income over 108 days if the call expires unassigned.
+Either way–assigned and selling the stock, or unassigned and keeping the stock–Tony will feel he has won.
+However, Tony must realize that, by writing calls against his stock position, he may miss out on potential price appreciation above the strike price.

 The occasional trader

-Within the category of “self-managed investors,” many people do not look at their portfolio every day or even every week.
-Although this type of investor does not worry about day-to-day market fluctuations, he or she “knows” the stocks in his/her portfolio and has a rough idea of what is a “low price” and what is a “high price” for each holding.
+Within the category of self-managed investors, many people do not look at their portfolio every day or even every week.
+Although this type of investor does not worry about day-to-day market fluctuations, they know the stocks in their portfolio and has a rough idea of what is a low price and what is a high price for each holding.
 It is this knowledge of the portfolio holdings that makes the covered call strategy particularly useful.

-Assume that Patricia has a portfolio of 12 stocks that generally matches the performance of the overall market as measured by the S&P 500 Stock Index.
+Assume that Patricia has a portfolio of twelve stocks that generally matches the performance of the overall market as measured by the S&P 500 Index.
 Within her portfolio, however, are some stocks that Patricia is indifferent about owning.
-Her assessment is that these stocks “trade in a range,” and she would be happy to sell them at the high end of that range.
+Her assessment is that these stocks trade in a range, and she would be happy to sell them at the high end of that range.
 If they fall back to a price level she finds attractive, then she would consider adding them back to her portfolio.
-It is on stocks “at the high end of their trading range” that Patricia uses the covered call strategy.
+It is on stocks at the high end of their trading range that Patricia uses the covered call strategy.

-Consider stock QRS as an example, which has fluctuated between $28 and $36 over the past year, and which is currently trading at $34.
-Patricia is willing to hold QRS, because it has proven to be a stable performer in the past, but she is also willing to sell her shares if she can get a price close to the 52-week high of $36.
-If she does sell, Patricia has several other stocks on her watch list that she is equally willing to own and many of which are at the low end of their 12-month trading ranges.
+Consider the stock QRS as an example.
+The stock has fluctuated between $28 and $36 over the past year and is currently trading at $34.
+Patricia is willing to hold QRS because it has proven to be a stable performer in the past, but she is also willing to sell her shares if she can get a price close to the 52-week high of $36.
+If she does sell, Patricia has several other stocks on her watch list that she is willing to own, many of which are at the low end of their 12-month trading ranges.

-Patricia therefore decides to sell a 60-day QRS 35-strike Call for 90 cents per share.
+Patricia therefore decides to sell a 60-day QRS 35 call for $0.90 per share.
 If QRS is above $35 at option expiration, then Patricia will sell her shares at an effective price of $35.90 (the strike price of $35 plus the option premium of $0.90), which is 5.5% above the current price of $34.
 If the call expires unassigned, then the premium of 90 cents is kept as income.
 90 cents is approximately 2.6% of $34, which is a very attractive rate of income for 60 days.

 The active, income-oriented investor

-Another group of “self-managed investors” not only look at their portfolios every day, they also make one or more trades during most months.
-This style of investing – or “trading,” if you prefer to call it that – generally requires frequent attention to the market and to the individual stocks that are owned.
+Another group of self-managed investors not only looks at their portfolios every day, they also make one or more trades during most months.
+This style of investing—or trading, if you prefer to call it that—generally requires frequent attention to the market and to the individual stocks that are owned.
 And covered calls are often a major component in this approach to investing.

 Consider the case of Joaquin, an avid stock market enthusiast, who follows the price action of 20 stocks and usually has positions in four or five of these stocks at any given time.
-Joaquin frequently sells covered calls to bring in income.
+Joaquin frequently sells covered calls to generate income.

-At least two or three times a week, Joaquin goes over his stock charts, and, when he feels the time is “right,” he buys one of the stocks on his list and sells either a 30-day or 60-day covered call.
-His goal is to sell a call with a strike price that is two or three percent out of the money and the premium of which is at least equal to 1% per month.
+At least two or three times a week, Joaquin goes over his stock charts, and, when he feels the time is right, he buys one of the stocks on his list and sells either a 30-day or 60-day covered call.
+His goal is to sell a call with a strike price that is two or three percent out of the money with a premium that is at least equal to 1% per month.

-For example, on July 21 when DEF stock was at trading $43.80, Joaquin was able to buy 300 shares of DEF stock and sell 3 DEF September 45 Call for $0.95.
-Most importantly, DEF stock met Joaquin’s criteria for being at the “right” time and “right” price to buy.
-His analysis indicated to him that DEF would trade sideways or up, and the September 45 Call also met his covered call criteria.
-The 45 Call, being $1.20 out of the money, is 2.7% out of the money and meets Joaquin’s distance-to-strike-price criteria.
-Also, the premium of 0.95 is slightly more that 2% of 43.80.
+For example, when DEF stock was at trading $43.80 on July 21, Joaquin was able to buy 300 shares of DEF stock and sell 3 DEF September 45 call for $0.95.
+Most importantly, DEF stock met Joaquin’s criteria for being at the right time and right price to buy.
+His analysis indicated to him that DEF would trade sideways or up, and the September 45 call also met his covered call criteria.
+The 45 call, being $1.20 and 2.7% out of the money, meets Joaquin’s distance-to-strike-price criteria.
+Also, the premium of $0.95 is slightly more than 2% of $43.80.
 Given that July 21 is 60 days to September option expiration, this covered call meets his premium-level criteria of approximately 1% per month.

-Entering the DEF covered call position (buy 300 DEF shares and sell 3 DEF September 45 Calls) is the easy part of Joaquin’s strategy.
+Entering the DEF covered call position (buy 300 DEF shares and sell 3 DEF September 45 calls) is the easy part of Joaquin’s strategy.
 Investing this way is also easy if the price of DEF stock remains stable or rises.
-Come September expiration, if DEF stock is between $43.80 and $45.00, then the DEF September 45 Call will likely expire worthless, and Joaquin will most likely sell another DEF call with a later expiration date, assuming that his premium-level criteria is met.
+Come September expiration, if DEF stock is between $43.80 and $45.00, then the DEF September 45 call will likely expire worthless, and Joaquin will most likely sell another DEF call with a later expiration date, assuming that his premium-level criteria is met.
 He may, of course, choose to sell his DEF stock and stay in cash or make another stock purchase.
-Such a trading decision is a personal one that only Joaquin can make for himself.

-The difficult part of Joaquin’s covered call strategy is when the price of DEF stock declines.
+The difficult part of Joaquin’s covered call strategy comes when the price of DEF stock declines.
 If the stock declines less than the call premium received, then at least he will break even or have a small profit.
-But if DEF declines more than 0.95 in this example, then Joaquin has a difficult decision to make.
-Should he hold DEF stock hoping for a rebound higher in price?
+But if DEF declines more than $0.95 in this example, then Joaquin has a difficult decision to make.
+Should he hold DEF stock hoping for a rebound in price?
 Should he sell and take a loss, hopefully a small one?
-Or, when his September 45 Call expires, should he sell another call with a later expiration date and a lower strike price?
+Or, when his September 45 call expires, should he sell another call with a later expiration date and a lower strike price?

 Today, Joaquin enjoys the process of following the market and reviewing his stock charts.
-On average, he spends four to five hours a week reading articles, listening to market commentary and reviewing stock charts.
-He still has losing trades, as every investor does, but Joaquin has learned with experience to “take the emotion out of investing.”
+He still has losing trades, as every trader does, but Joaquin has learned with experience to take the emotion out of investing.
 The covered call strategy has added a new activity to his life and he has met people at work and socially with the same interest.

 The covered call strategy, regardless of how you use it, requires a shift in thinking away from “buy-and-hold investing.”

-First, you must accept that you can’t “have it all.”
+First, you must accept that you can’t have it all.
 You can’t get high income and unlimited profit potential.
 Therefore, you must choose.
 Perhaps, in part of your portfolio, buy and hold is the strategy you follow.
 However, in the covered call part of your portfolio, you must set objectives.
-Do you want to sell the stock at the “effective selling price” of the covered call?
-Remember, the effective selling price of a covered call is a stock price equal to strike price plus call premium.
+Do you want to sell the stock at the effective selling price of the covered call?
+Remember, the effective selling price of a covered call is a stock price equal to strike price plus the call premium.